 Porsche 911 RSR

-“While retaining the typical 911 design, this is the biggest evolution by now in the history of our top GT model,” says Head of Porsche Motorsport, Dr Frank-Steffen Walliser.
-The new 911 RSR is a completely new development: the suspension, body structure, aerodynamic concept, engine and transmission have all been designed from scratch.
+“While retaining the typical 911 design, this is the biggest evolution by now in the history of our top GT model,” says Vice President of Motorsports and GT Cars, Dr Frank-Steffen Walliser.
+The latest 911 RSR is a completely new development: the suspension, body structure, aerodynamic concept, engine and transmission were all designed from scratch for the 2017 season.
 The new engine concept has enabled the designers to install a particularly large rear diffuser.
 Combined with a top-mounted rear wing adopted from the LMP1 race car, the 919 Hybrid, the level of downforce and the aerodynamic efficiency were significantly improved.

 Particularly modern and light normally aspirated engine

-“For the 911 RSR, we deliberately focussed on a particularly modern and light normally-aspirated engine, as this gave our engineers immense latitude in developing the vehicle,” explains Dr Frank-Steffen Walliser.
-“Apart from that, in principle, the LM-GTE regulations stipulate the absolute equality of various drive concepts, as the torque characteristics of turbo and normally aspirated engines are aligned.”
+“For the 911 RSR, we deliberately focussed on a particularly modern and light normally-aspirated engine, as this gave our engineers immense latitude in developing the vehicle,” explains the Vice President of Motorsports and GT Cars, Dr Frank-Steffen Walliser.
 Depending on the size of the restrictor, the new normally-aspirated unit puts out around 375 kW (510 hp).
-Shift paddles on the steering wheel actuate the sequential six-speed gearbox with a magnesium housing, which delivers power to the 31-centimentre-wide rear wheels.
-The changeover to the new engine generation is now complete.
-After the 911 GT3 R and the 911 GT3 Cup, the spearhead of Porsche GT racing cars is now also powered by the same cutting-edge six-cylinder boxer engine family.
+Shift paddles on the steering wheel actuate the sequential six-speed gearbox in a magnesium housing, which delivers power to the 31-centimetre-wide rear wheels.
+In addition to the 911 GT3 R, the 911 GT3 Cup, as the spearhead of Porsche GT racing cars, is powered by the same cutting-edge six-cylinder boxer engine family.

 Radar-assisted collision warning system

-For the first time, a Porsche GT race car features state-of-the-art assistance systems: the new 911 RSR is equipped with a radar-supported collision warning system, the so-called “Collision Avoidance System”.
-Even in the dark, the faster LMP prototypes are detected early enough and misunderstandings can be avoided.
+The 911 RSR is equipped with a radar-supported collision warning system, the so-called “Collision Avoidance System”.
+Even in the dark, faster LMP prototypes are detected early enough and misunderstandings can be avoided.
 A new safety cage concept and a new, rigidly-mounted racing seat enhance driver safety.
-With the seat fixed to the chassis, the pedalry can now been moved and adjusted to fit the driver.
+With the seat fixed to the chassis, the pedal box can now been moved and adjusted to fit the driver.

-The new 911 RSR’s serviceability has also been significantly improved: Entire elements of the carbon-fibre body can be exchanged completely in a very short time thanks to clever quick-release fasteners.
+Also impressive is the 911 RSR’s serviceability: Entire elements of the carbon-fibre body can be exchanged completely in a very short time thanks to clever quick-release fasteners.
 Moreover, changes to the suspension setup can be performed much more quickly and easily.

-The 911 RSR features a new factory design that has further developed the clear and dynamic design language of Porsche Motorsport.
+In 2017, the 911 RSR was run exclusively by the Porsche GT Team: Like last year, the 911 RSR will again race with a factory design that showcases the clear and dynamic design language of Porsche Motorsport.
 From a bird’s eye view, a hint of the Porsche emblem silhouette can be seen.
-The basic colours remain white, red and black.
+The basic colours are white, red and black.
+From 2018, the 911 RSR is also available for customer teams.

 |Engine||Water-cooled six cylinder boxer, positioned in front of the rear axle; 4,000 cm3, stroke 81.5 mm, bore 102 mm; ca. 375 kW (510 hp) depending on restrictor; four-valve technology; direct fuel injection; dry sump lubrication; single mass flywheel; power output limitation via restrictor; electronic throttle.|